luispengler/me/content/blog/practice-understanding-gans.md

 ![MNIST Dataset](https://github.com/luispengler/me/blob/main/static/blog/practice-understanding-gans/example-mnist.jpg?raw=true)

-Our GAN model will be used for creating images that ressamble those from the MNIST dataset.
-Which in turn means that by the end of this practice we will have created a GAN that can write down some numbers :)
+Our GAN model will be used for creating images that ressamble those from the MNIST dataset, which in turn means that by the end of this practice we will have created a GAN that can write down some numbers :)

 ## Explaining the model